 Yay!!
 They work!
 Depending on the beeswax you use, the size of the wick, and the size of the jar, you may have to do some troubleshooting the first few times you make a candle.
 If you have a candle that tunnels down the middle and never reaches the sides, try a larger/thicker wick to get more heat to melt the wax more evenly.
 Depending on how bad your candle is tunneling (especially if it’s only doing it a little bit), you may decide to leave your recipe as is and just scoop out and reuse the leftover wax around the edges each time—that’s pretty easy to do as well.
 If your candle is melting too fast and your flame won’t stay lit because the wax is drowning out the flame, try a smaller wick instead.

 While the beeswax does have a light and pleasant honey smell when burning, it’s rather faint.
 So you can experiment with adding essential oils to your candles if you want a more noticeable scent.
 Try 1/2-1 oz of a stronger essential oil (like lavender or vetiver) per 8 oz of melted wax, or even more for a lighter scented essential oil.
 I left my candles unscented, but I love the warm glow they put off and the faint honey smell as well.
+It would be cool to make tapered versions of these for a cool candle holder as well.
 Hope you have fun making your own! xo.
 Laura

 Credits // Author and Photography: Laura Gummerman.
 Photos edited with the NEW A Beautiful Mess actions.